-Treatment depends on the type of inflammatory response and may include oral corticosteroids, radiation therapy, and one of several immunomodulating drugs.
+Treatment for inflammatory orbital pseudotumor depends on the type of inflammatory response and may include oral corticosteroids, radiation therapy, and one of several immunomodulating drugs.
 In difficult cases of inflammatory orbital pseudotumor, particularly those with granulomatous inflammation, some initial success has occurred with monoclonal antibodies against tumor necrosis factor (TNF)-alpha or with lymphocyte depletion using rituximab, if the inflammation is primarily vasculitis.

 Treatment of ophthalmopathy in patients with Graves disease may require selenium, corticosteroids, orbital radiation, and sometimes surgery.
 Teprotumumab, an insulin-like growth factor 1 (IGF-1) receptor inhibitor, is effective therapy for moderate-to-severe ophthalmopathy (1 Treatment reference Inflammatory orbital disease is a benign space-occupying inflammation involving orbital tissues.
 Inflammatory orbital disease, also called orbital pseudotumor, is inflammation that can affect... read more ).
 Treatment of concomitant hyperthyroidism includes thionamides, radioiodine, or surgery, However, radioiodine therapy may accelerate progression of ophthalmopathy and is therefore contraindicated in the active phase, which is typically determined by clinical signs and symptoms as indicated by the clinical activity score.
 Surgical decompression for severe thyroid eye disease may be needed.
 Surgical thyroidectomy may help resolve or prevent progression of ophthalmopathy.

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.